My Favorite Fairy Tales

-My Favorite Fairy Tales (世界童話アニメ全集, Sekai Dōwa Anime Zenshū) is a Japanese fantasy original video animation (OVA) series of fairy tales and other classic stories produced by Studio Unicorn in 1986.
+My Favorite Fairy Tales (世界童話アニメ全集, Sekai Dōwa Anime Zenshū) is a Japanese educational fantasy original video animation (OVA) series of fairy tales and other classic stories produced by Studio Unicorn in 1986.

 Outline

-The series originally consists of 10 12-minutes episodes, played in each videotape both in Japanese and English languages with the purpose of teaching English to Japanese children.
+The series originally consists of 10 12-minutes episodes, played in each videotape first in English and then in Japanese, followed by a short glossary sequence with the purpose of teaching English to Japanese children.
 The English track was provided by studio Academy.

 It was then released by Saban Productions for foreign market.
 Saban's adaptation consisted in a totally different English dub, a new score and the inclusion of 4 short films from Toei Animation's unrelated series World Famous Fairy Tale Series, for a total of 14 episodes.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
 Despite that the series is not available on Disney+.